colinmsaunders/dozencode/README.md

 for digits beyond the ones.

-This way, you can encode a series of positive and/or negative integers without need for delimters.
+This way, you can encode a series of positive and/or negative integers without need for delimiters.
 For example, the
 [first nine powers of negative two](https://oeis.org/A122803) in base 10:

 ```